Age of consent in Mexico: Federal law

 Article 261 of the Federal Criminal Code (PDF) states that: Anyone who commits the crime of sexual abuse of a person under 18 years of age or of a person who lacks the capacity to understand the meaning of the act, even with their consent, or who for any reason cannot resist it or is forced to commit it on themselves or another person, shall be sentenced to 6 to 13 years in prison.
 (The age cutoff was raised from 12 to 15 in 2012, and again from 15 to 18 in 2023.)
 The penalty is further increased if violence is used.
 The term "crime of sexual abuse" is defined broadly by Article 260 and includes, among other things, "obscene touching" and forcing to observe sexual acts.

 Article 262 reads, Whoever has intercourse with a person over fifteen years of age and under eighteen, obtaining their consent by means of deception, will be sentenced to three months to four years in prison.
 This crime of estupro, however, is prosecuted only through a complaint of the minor or his/her parents or legal guardians, as determined in Article 263.

 Article 266 refers to the previous article 265, which covers the rape of adults in general and establishes a term of 8 to 14 years in prison for sex obtained through physical or moral violence.
 Article 266 then states that: "It is equivalent to rape and will be punished with the same penalty: (1st Clause) – who without violence performs a copulation with a person under 15".
-The 3rd Clause of this article punishes with the same penalties also "the vaginal or anal introduction of objects, without violence and with lascivious goals", in a person under 15 or in a person that has no capacity of understanding the meaning of the fact, or for any reason cannot resist.
-If any of the aforementioned acts is performed with physical or moral violence, the sentence is raised in up to a half.
+The 3rd Clause of this article punishes with the same penalties also "the vaginal or anal introduction of objects, without violence and with lascivious goals, in a person under 18 or in a person that has no capacity of understanding the meaning of the fact, or for any reason cannot resist."
+This same article also states "If any of the aforementioned acts is performed with physical or moral violence, the sentence is raised in up to a half."

 A further article, 266 Bis, determines an extra penalty of up to a half under certain circumstances – (a) when there are multiple offenders; (b) when the offense is committed by a parent, legal guardian, stepfather or "companion" (amasio) of the mother; (c) when there is an abuse of authority of someone as a civil servant; (d) when the crime is committed by a person who has the minor under their custody, guard or education, or yet through the abuse of trust.

 Article 201 prohibits the "corruption" of a minor under 16.